 IAES is an opportunity for Indigenous students to discover the benefits of engineering.
 This program provides a forum for students to meet engineering role models and gain insights into the possibilities for their future.

-In 2019 Curtin University will host the IAES for the tenth anniversary.
-Open to Indigenous students entering year 10, 11 and 12 in 2019, students with an interest and aptitude towards engineering, science and mathematics are encouraged to apply to attend this week-long program.
+In 2019 Curtin University will host the IAES for the tenth time in as many years.
+Open to Indigenous students in year 9, 10, 11 and 12 in 2019, students with an interest and aptitude towards engineering, science and mathematics are encouraged to apply to attend this week-long program.

 Students will have an experience they will never forget, make connections with industry engineers for the future and forge relationships with other like-minded students from across Australia to become part of the IAES community.